davinci-school/DialogFlowToastBar/toastaria/toastaria.md

 *Prompt: What toast do you want?
 Enter the toast name or check the menu?*

 *Bot: You have ordered $toasts toast.*

+When using entity in the intent, we can ask user to provide information about the toast (not allow him to go further in conversation until he do).
+Inside the intent, go to option Action and Parameters.
+Select checkbox of required parameter and enter prompt (last column).
+This promt is shown to the user if the entity is required and he has not yet specify the type of toast.
+When using entity we have to change are response.
+As we replace 5 intents for each toas just by one, we want to show the user which toast he selected.
+This is done by calling our entity with dollar sign $toasts